clartaq/cljs-tree/README.md

 and you should see an alert in the browser window.

+Any changes you make to functionality in the REPL or by making changes to a source file will be reflected (nearly) instantaneously in the browser window.

 Running this setup also will start running integration tests automatically.
 To check the status of integration tests, open a browser tab to
 `http://localhost:9500/figwheel-extra-main/auto-testing`.